antosubash/blog/src/_posts/microservice/netcore-microservice-with-abp-yarp-and-tye-part-7.md

 ---
-title: ".Net Core microservice application with ABP - Yarp and Tye - Part 7"
+title: ".Net Microservice application with ABP - Yarp and Tye - Part 7"
 excerpt: "In this post we will see how to create a reverse proxy with Yarp and integrate Tye for our microservice application"
 date: "2022-03-19T05:00:00.000Z"
 videoId: ICd7dpaCrDo